Travel For Two

 Check out Claddagh Irish Pub in Maple Grove for award-winning fish and chips, traditional shepherd’s pie, warm and tipsy bread pudding, Guinness Irish stout and so much more!
-Take that special someone or the whole family to this winter’s “A Gone Fishin’ Christmas” at Yellow Tree Theatre in Osseo, the latest comedy from Jessica Lind Peterson.
+Take that special someone or the whole family to the upcoming production of the powerful love story, “Still Dance the Stars,” at Yellow Tree Theatre in Osseo!

 Lakeville’s favorite dining options include the Porterhouse and Legends Grill.
 Winner of an Open Table Diners Choice in 2015, Porterhouse is a classic full-service dinner house offering premium aged steaks, fresh fish and seafood.
 Legends Grill, with its fabulous views of the golf course, offers distinctive cuisine in a warm and inviting Minnesota lodge atmosphere.

 At night, make your way to Babes Music Bar for some great live music, DJs on weekends and tons of events in between.